GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 (Probably the wrong conclusion).
 Most likely just means the agent was able to score quickly and if it takes a while, then most likely a defender was able to get to take the ball away.

 ## Trial #3
-Changed to log directory to the current directory to make it faster to find Added the following (before the env variable declaration):
+Changed to log steps and rewards to a log directory and make it easier to see the results of a training episode:

 ```python
 import os